DavidF09/fuzz4all/README_docker.md

 ```

-Add this environment variable to be able to run the fuzzing process.
+Add this environment variable to be able to run the Fuzz4All process.

 ```bash
 export OPENAI_API_KEY="KEY_HERE"